J. M. Dent: Later years and legacy

-J. M. Dent, his sons Hugh and Jack, and Jack's son F. J. Martin Dent, constituted the board of directors in the 1920s.
-Hugh Dent joined the firm in 1909 and functioned as an editor for Everyman's Library; Jack joined the firm in 1915 and supervised the Temple Press; F. J. Martin Dent came in 1924 and directed the production department.
-After J. M. Dent's death, W. G. Taylor, the secretary of the firm since 1916, joined the board.
-Hugh R. Dent served as the chairman from 1926 to 1938, followed by Taylor from 1938 to 1963.
-Taylor was also managing director from 1934 to 1955.
-F. J. Martin Dent followed Taylor as managing director and chairman.
-Weidenfeld & Nicolson purchased J. M. Dent & Sons in January 1988.
+Despite having an impressive range of literature, Dent prevented classics of dubious morals, such as Moll Flanders, from being printed.
+The First World War slowed the production of books and Dent did not live to see the one thousand volume mark reached in 1956.
+J. M. Dent died in 1926, on the 9th May in Croydon, England.

+In 1986 Dent & Sons was sold to Weidenfeld & Nicolson.
 It now forms an imprint of the Orion Publishing Group.
 The registered companies of J. M. Dent & Sons and Everyman's Library were retained by the Dent family and are now, respectively, an investment company, Malaby Holdings Ltd, and Malaby Martin Ltd, a niche development company.
 A new sister company Malaby Biogas Ltd was created in 2009 as a pioneering renewable energy and sustainable development business.